Bee-Lab/BeelabUserBundle/README.md

 It provides a ``User`` entity with minimal fields (e.g. no "username", no "canonical" stuff), login funcionality and basic CRUD actions.
 Impersonation and password change are supported.
 Nothing more (no registration, no lost password).

+If you use this bundle and you need a "lost password" functionality, please take a look to [BeelabUserPasswordBundle](https://github.com/Bee-Lab/BeelabUserPasswordBundle).

 Only Doctrine ORM is supported (no ODM, no Propel).

 Documentation